dylanluchenyu/COMP1029J/README.md

 # COMP1029J

-Some key points int this course
+Some key points in this course